bazelbuild/bazel-website/designs/_posts/2017-07-13-improved-command-line-reporting.md

 initiated a build, if they do not have access to the terminal history.
-The GotOptionsEvent tracks the various types of options (notably, startup and command options) and this information is starting to be used in Bazel by the BEP.
+The GotOptionsEvent tracks the various types of options (notably, startup and command options) and this information is starting to be used in Bazel by the BuildEventProtocol (BEP, see the proto definition in
+//src/main/java/com/google/devtools/build/lib/buildeventstream/proto/build_event_stream.proto,
+for context).
 However, this information is incomplete, and, unfortunately, not entirely correct.

 The output information in the BEP is currently as follows:
 ```